Free Fairlight CMI 1 Keyboards & Piano (No. 14)

-This third tutorial in my mini series on how to use LiveControl 2 addresses the Sequencer Layout and all its features and functions.
+This fourth and last tutorial in my mini series on how to use LiveControl 2 deals with the Modulate Layout that most seem to find tricky to fully figure out.
+The video shows you all its features and functions.

 Search